 - Blog vs Vlog Cost To Get Started

 - Examples of Top Vlogs

 Blog vs Vlog: Which One Is for You?

-Both blogging and vlogging exist for similar reasons: to provide content that users will find informative, entertaining, or satisfying in one manner or another.
-However, blogging exists mainly in a written format, whereas vlogging is the video equivalent.
+Both blogging and vlogging exist for similar reasons: to provide content that users will find informative, entertaining, or satisfying in one manner or another (and for examples, we've listed lots of great blogs about blogging and vlogging).
+However, content creation for blogging exists mainly in a written format, whereas vlogging is the video equivalent.

 Aside from this core difference, a few other factors make creating content for both mediums different.

 Blogs are discussion or information websites with written content posts often displayed in reverse chronological order.

 At least, that’s the official definition of the term.
 Nowadays, the term blog has become a catchall for many websites that regularly publish written content.

 Some types of websites most commonly associated with blogging in written form include the business blog of corporate companies as well as personal blogs, but also, in more recent times, the niche blog and the affiliate blog.
 There is an ongoing debate as to whether blogging is dead, but the reality is the medium has simply evolved.

 - Extensive range of topics to write about